Disclaimer: I don't own Pokémon or have any rights to it

 "What we need to find is a large group of pokémon.
 Maybe a flock of pidgey."

-However an hour-long search failed to turn up any pokémon they could talk to.
+An hour-long search failed to turn up any pokémon they could talk to.
 Most were up in the trees, and calling them didn't work.

-Where there's kakuna there's beedrill.
-It was a basic lesson.
-"We can't ask them for help."
-He then tested the forest floor.
-It's not too slippery.
+"Where there's kakuna there's beedrill.
+We can't ask them for help."
+His eyes widened Then he tested the forest floor and found it relatively firm.
 "Hey Webster, do you think you can outrun a swarm of beedrill?"